-- (10) Represents 1,500,000 shares of common stock issuable under stock options exercisable within 60 days and 110,000 shares beneficially owned by Mr. Clayton. - (11) Includes 35,000 shares owned by Mr. Johnson, 100,000 restricted shares of common stock, 1,096 shares of common stock acquired under our 401(k) Plan and 250,000 shares of common stock issuable under stock options exercisable within 60 days.
-Does not include 250,000 shares issuable under stock options that are not exercisable within 60 days. - (12) Mr. Black is the founding partner of Apollo Management, L.P., an affiliate of Apollo Investment Fund IV, L.P. and Apollo Overseas Partners IV, L.P.
-Mr. Black disclaims beneficial ownership of all shares of our common stock in excess of his pecuniary interest, if any. - (13) Represents 65,000 shares of common stock issuable under stock options exercisable within 60 days. - (14) Represents 40,000 shares of common stock issuable under stock options exercisable within 60 days. - (15) Mr. Peterson is the founder and chairman of The Blackstone Group L.P.
-Mr. Peterson disclaims beneficial ownership of all shares of our common stock owned by Blackstone and its affiliated funds. - (16) Represents 65,000 shares of common stock issuable under stock options exercisable within 60 days. - (17) Includes 4,534 shares of common stock acquired under our 401(k) Plan and 500,000 shares of common stock issuable under stock options exercisable within 60 days. - (18) Includes 37,500 restricted shares of common stock, 441 shares of common stock acquired under our 401(k) Plan and 100,000 shares of common stock issuable under stock options exercisable within 60 days.
-Does not include 200,000 shares issuable under stock options that are not exercisable within 60 days. - (19) Includes 5,000 shares of common stock owned by Mr. Scelfo, 816 shares of common stock acquired under our 401(k) Plan and 325,000 shares of common stock issuable under stock options exercisable within 60 days.
-Does not include 75,000 shares issuable under stock options that are not exercisable within 60 days. - (20) Includes 60,000 shares of common stock issuable under stock options exercisable within 60 days.
-Does not include 180,000 shares isuable under stock options that are not exercisable within 60 days. - (21) Includes 7,605,000 shares of common stock issuable under stock options exercisable within 60 days.
-Does not include 705,000 shares issuable under stock options that are not exercisable within 60 days.
+- (14) Represents 40,000 shares of common stock issuable under stock options exercisable within 60 days. - (15) Mr. Peterson is the founder and chairman of The Blackstone Group L.P.
+Mr. Peterson disclaims beneficial ownership of all shares of our common stock owner by Blackstone and its affiliated funds. - (16) Represents 65,000 shares of common stock issuable under stock options exercisable within 60 days. - (17) Includes 4,534 shares of common stock acquired under our 401(k) Plan and 500,000 shares of common stock issuable under stock options exercisable within 60 days. - (18) Includes 37,500 restricted shares of common stock, 441 shares of common stock acquired under our 401(k) Plan and 100,000 shares of common stock issuable under stock options exercisable within 60 days.
+Does not include 200,000 shares issuable under stock options that are not exercisable within 60 days. - (19) Includes 500 shares of common stock owned by Mr. Scelfo, 816 shares of common stock acquired under our 401(k) Plan and 325,000 shares of common stock issuable under stock options exercisable within 60 days.
+Does not include 75,000 shares issuable under stock options that are not exercisable within 60 days. - (20) Includes 6,670,000 shares of common stock issuable under stock options exercisable within 60 days.
+Does not include 650,000 shares issuable under stock options that are not exercisable within 60 days.

-STOCKHOLDER PROPOSALS FOR NEXT ANNUAL MEETING
+STOCKHOLDER PROPOSALS FOR NEXT YEAR'S ANNUAL MEETING

-To be eligible for inclusion in our proxy statement and form of proxy for our next annual meeting, stockholder proposals must be submitted in writing by the close of business on March 1, 2003 to Patrick L. Donnelly, Executive Vice President, General Counsel and Secretary, Sirius Satellite Radio Inc., 36th Floor, 1221 Avenue of the Americas, New York, New York 10020.
+To be eligible for inclusion in our proxy statement and form of proxy for next year's annual meeting, stockholder proposals must be submitted in writing by the close of business on January 20, 2003 to Patrick L. Donnelly, Executive Vice President, General Counsel and Secretary, Sirius Satellite Radio Inc., 36th Floor, 1221 Avenue of the Americas, New York, New York 10020.

-If any proposal that is not submitted for inclusion in our next proxy (as described in the preceding paragraph) is instead sought to be presented directly at our next annual meeting, the proxies may vote in their discretion if (a) we receive notice of the proposal before the close of business on March 1, 2003 and advise stockholders in our next proxy statement about the nature of the matter and how management intends to vote on such matter or (b) we do not receive notice of the proposal prior to the close of business on March 1, 2003.
-Notices of intention to present proposals at our next annual meeting should be addressed to Patrick L. Donnelly, Executive Vice President, General Counsel and Secretary, Sirius Satellite Radio Inc., 1221 Avenue of the Americas, 36th Floor, New York, New York 10020.
+If any proposal that is not submitted for inclusion in next year's proxy (as described in the preceding paragraph) is instead sought to be presented directly at next year's annual meeting, the proxies may vote in their discretion if (a) we receive notice of the proposal before the close of business on January 20, 2003 and advise stockholders in next year's proxy statement about the nature of the matter and how management intends to vote on such matter or (b) we do not receive notice of the proposal prior to the close of business on January 20, 2003.
+Notices of intention to present proposals at next year's annual meeting should be addressed to Patrick L. Donnelly, Executive Vice President, General Counsel and Secretary, Sirius Satellite Radio Inc., 1221 Avenue of the Americas, 36th Floor, New York, New York 10020.